 Don is also in production on a short-form documentary series about the homelessness epidemic in California titled The Way Home.
 The first season is currently available on Amazon, Apple, and Google.

-In 2018 and 2019 Don was chosen to participate in the American Film Showcase where he traveled as a US envoy with the State Department as a part of this prestigious film diplomacy program.
+In 2018 and 2019 Don was selected to participate in the American Film Showcase, traveling as a US Envoy with the State Department as a part of this prestigious film diplomacy program.

-In addition to his extensive film work, Don also creates\ high-end brand films for a variety of companies and nonprofits.
-His work in this realm is as varied as his film work: From Olympic hopefuls to people struggling to survive in the aftermath of a devastating earthquake in Haiti, Don strives to connect viewers to stories through emotion and humanity.
-Clients like Adidas, Cisco, Kaiser Permanente, and Bay Area Music Project choose to work with Don because of his sensitive storytelling approach.
+In addition to his extensive film work, Don also creates high-end brand films for a variety of companies and nonprofits.
+His work in this realm is as varied as his film work: From Olympic hopefuls to children striving to create social change through music, Don strives to connect viewers to stories through emotion and humanity.
+Clients such as Adidas, Cisco, Kaiser Permanente, and Bay Area Music Project choose to work with Don because of his sensitive storytelling approach.

-Don has won numerous awards for his films, photography, and editing including major film festival awards from Cinequest, Woods Hole Film Festival, Seattle International Film Festival, and Sonoma International Film Festival.
-Over the years, Don has also been awarded 6 regional Emmys, 3 Edward R. Murrow Awards, 7 Associated Press Awards, the prestigious San Francisco Bay Area Photographer of the Year Award and more than 15 National Press Photographer Association Awards.
+Don has won numerous awards for his films, photography, and editing, including major film festival awards from Cinequest, Woods Hole Film Festival, Seattle International Film Festival, and Sonoma International Film Festival.
+Over the years, Don has also been awarded 6 regional Emmys.